aragaer/runner/README.md

 Terminates the process.

 ### Channel
+Channel is the base class for different channels.
+Every channel implements the following methods:

 `read(self)`

 Performs a non-blocking read and returns any bytes available.
 Raises `EndpointClosedException` if the process on the other side of the channel is terminated.

 `write(self, *data)`